orbs-network/orbs-contract-sdk/README.md

 }
 ```

-To increment the counter by 75, let's send this transaction 3 times.
-Run in terminal:
+To increment the counter by 75, let's send this transaction 3 times from terminal:

 ```
 gamma-cli send-tx -i add-25.json -signer user1